 Health Care Markets, Economic Incentives, and Competition

-Examine the impact of competitive and regulated pricing funding sources
+Examine the effects of competitive and regulated pricing funding sources.

 Global Implications and the Future of Health Care

-Examine the impacts of global market initiatives on the US health care delivery systems
+Examine the effects of global market initiatives on the US health care delivery systems.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
 Please check with a University Enrollment Representative.

 Transferability of credit is at the discretion of the receiving institution.
 It is the student’s responsibility to confirm whether or not credits earned at University of Phoenix will be accepted by another institution of the student’s choice.

 Speak live with an enrollment representative M-F 6:00 a.m. — 6:00 p.m.
 MST.